Eschatologue/CM_wiki/docs/spells/description/w.md

 You and up to five willing creatures within 5 feet of you instantly teleport to a previously designated sanctuary.
 You and any creatures that teleport with you appear in the nearest unoccupied space to the spot you designated when you prepared your sanctuary (see below).
 If you cast this spell without first preparing a sanctuary, the spell has no effect.

 You must designate a location, such as a temple, as a sanctuary by casting this spell there.

+---

+### Wrathful Smite

+*Level 1 Necromancy (Paladin)*

+**Casting Time:** Bonus Action, which you take immediately after hitting a target with a Melee weapon or an Unarmed Strike
+**Range:** Self
+**Components:** V
+**Duration:** Concentration, up to 1 minute

+The target takes an extra 1d6 Necrotic damage from the attack, and it must succeed on a Wisdom saving throw or have the Frightened condition until the spell ends.
+At the end of each of its turns, the Frightened target repeats the save, ending the spell on itself on a success.

+***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.